hacs/integration/docs/index.md

 After you add a repository it will scan that repository, if it can be tracked the element will show up under "STORE".

 Want to get inspiration on what to add?
 Check out the [Awesome Home Assistant list](https://www.awesome-ha.com/) it has has links to many custom_components (integration) and custom_cards (plugin).

+_If you have added a repository manually and that repository is subsequently added to the 'store' then that will be removed from the custom repository list._

 ## Contribute